claucece/Secure-Messaging-Summit/README.md

 The topics that they will present vary from deniability, message franking, group messaging, mobile private contact discovery, and concurrent ratcheting.
-Expect the abstracts for these talks to be published soon.
+Expect the missing abstracts for these talks to be published soon.

-The list of confirmed participants on the panel for the 4th are:
+**The list of confirmed participants on the panel for the 4th are:**

 * Moderator: Iraklis Symeonidis from the University of Luxembourg
 * [Danny O'Brien](https://www.eff.org/about/staff/danny-obrien-0) from EFF
 * [Erica Portnoy](https://www.eff.org/about/staff/erica-portnoy) from EFF
 * [Glacier Kwong](https://en.wikipedia.org/wiki/Glacier_Kwong) from Keyboard Freedom

+Expect the topics to be talk on the panel to be published soon.

 There are many great people in this area, and we're sorry we can't invite all of them.
 If this goes well, hopefully we'll have more of them in the future!